Dictionary » Negative Words » Instability – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The term “instability” originates from the Latin word instabilitas, which stems from in- meaning “not” and stabilis meaning “firm or steady.”
-It entered English in the late Middle Ages and has since been used to describe emotional, political, structural, or financial unsteadiness.
+The term “instability” originates from the Latin word instabilitas, built from in- meaning “not” and stabilis meaning “firm or steady.”
+It entered English in the late Middle Ages and has long been used to describe emotional, political, structural, and financial unsteadiness.

 Example Sentences

-• Her emotional instability made it difficult to maintain long-term relationships.
+• Her emotional instability made it hard to keep calm during high-stress conversations.

-• The bridge was closed due to concerns about structural instability.
+• The bridge was closed because of concerns about structural instability and worsening stress levels.

 Instability Synonyms